What’s a good heart rate variability (HRV) for women? What’s a good HRV for men?

 Member Tip: Monitoring your HRV trends, especially when using Tags in your Oura App, can help you reach peak productivity, manage stress, and fine-tune your training regimen. |

-Heart Rate Variability Chart: Median HRV Across Oura Members by Age and Gender
+Heart Rate Variability Chart: Average HRV Across Oura Members by Age and Gender

-As this chart shows, the general takeaway is that HRV is much higher for younger people than older people.
+As this chart shows, HRV tends to be much higher for younger people than older people.
 Multiple, population-based research studies confirm that HRV tends to decline with age.
 Some research suggests that this decline likely reflects the normal aging process.

 Average HRV for Women